CaptDaags/LoRaWAN/README.md

 Gateway: Raspberry Pi 3B+ with RHF shield on AU 915 frequency plan.

 Node: Arduino Uno with Draguino Lora shield on AU 915 frequency plan.

+Libraries: Some things to watch for.
+The traditional IBM LMIC libraries tend to be a little fat for the Arduino Uno.
+They are good for most things and most of the code here needs this particular library unless indicated.
+However, for the temp sensor to TTN sketch which is being worked on at the moment needs the slimmed down LMIC library from the TTN gurus to fit in the Uno program memory space.
+But I am finding some issues with this library at the moment when using with the 915Mhz AU radios.
+Stay tuned.